stevekm/NYU-Bioinformatics-pipeline-Archive/README.md

 # NYU GTC Bioinformatic Analysis Pipelines

-This is the main repository for bioinformatic pipelines.
+This is the main repository for the bioinformatic pipelines.

 ## Setup
 Start a new project with